MALathon/agentic_python_template/README.md

 # Python Multi-Agent Development Template

-A clean, reusable Python project template designed for multi-agent development workflows using Claude AI agents.
+A comprehensive ecosystem of 13 specialized AI agents covering the entire product development lifecycle - from strategy and user research to implementation and deployment.

 ## Overview

-This template provides a structured approach to Python development using specialized AI agents for different aspects of the development lifecycle.
-Each agent has a specific role and expertise, enabling efficient collaboration and high-quality code production.
+This template provides a complete product development platform using specialized Claude AI agents.
+Whether you're building a startup MVP, enterprise software, or ML systems, the agents work together to handle every aspect from ideation to production.

+**Key Features:**
+- 🤖 **13 Specialized Agents** - Complete coverage of product development
+- 🔄 **Dynamic Orchestration** - Mix and match agents for any task
+- 🎯 **Intelligent Routing** - Automatic agent selection based on needs
+- 📋 **Built-in Workflows** - Pre-configured for common scenarios
+- 🚀 **Headless Automation** - Agents can spawn other agents as needed

 ## Project Structure